cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/schedules.rst

 <http-restful-api-lifecycle-start-stop-status>` can be retrieved, and individual schedules
 :ref:`resumed or suspended <http-restful-api-lifecycle-schedules-suspend-resume>`.

-When a schedule is initially deployed, it is in a *suspended* state; a command needs to be issued to change it to *resumed* before it will begin.
+When a schedule is initially deployed, it is in a *suspended* state; a *resume* command needs to be issued to change it to *scheduled* before it will begin.

 Time Schedules
 ==============